 Regular primary care plays an important role in disease prevention and overall wellness.
 If you do not have a primary care physician, we invite you to visit our Primary Care website to find quality care close to home.

 Our doctors, clinicians and staff members are devoted to providing the best care possible, delivered with human touch.
-We call it Humancare.
 We are committed to treating each and every person we serve with dignity and respect.
 To schedule an appointment with a specialist of the Seton Heart Institute, please call toll-free 877-860-1141 or request an appointment online.
 Please click here for a list of insurances accepted by the Seton Heart Specialty Care & Transplant Center.

 Heart Failure Patient Manual

 Download our Patient Manual for in depth information:

 - Heart Failure Patient Manual (pdf – English)

 - El manual sobre la insuficiencia cardíaca (pdf – Español)

 There are steps that can help prevent heart failure from developing, like maintaining a healthy weight, leading an active, low-stress lifestyle and avoiding smoking cigarettes.
 Regular checkups and preventative screenings are also critical to maintaining heart health.

 If heart failure develops, it can be managed but not cured or reversed.
 Medication, changes in dietary habits or exercise levels, stress management and weight loss can all improve the quality of life for people with heart failure.
 In some cases, a pacemaker or CRT device may be implanted in the chest to prevent heart failure by correcting an irregular heartbeat and stabilizing the heart rate.